VirtusLab/besom/website/docs/tutorial.md

 ### Infrastructure-as-Scala-code
 ---

-Your infrastructure will live inside of the `./besom` directory.
+Your infrastructure will live inside the `./besom` directory.
 Once you open the directory in your IDE (remember:
 `scala-cli setup-ide .`) you will notice that there are 3 files there:

 * `project.scala` - [Scala-CLI project definition](https://scala-cli.virtuslab.org/docs/guides/using-directives/)